OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

                 }
             }

-            // Creates a Task and inserts it into the collection in MongoDB. public void CreateTask(MyTask task)
+            // Creates a Task and inserts it into hello collection in MongoDB. public void CreateTask(MyTask task)
             {
                 var collection = GetTasksCollectionForEdit();